peterthehan/discord-starboard-bot/README.md

   - `overrideEmojis` are the reaction emojis that automatically pins the message (`upvote`) or prevents the pinning of the message (`downvote`) no matter what the count was at.
   - `overrideUserIds` are the users who can use `overrideEmojis`.
+  - `overrideRoleIds` are the roles whose assigned users can use `overrideEmojis`.

   > Leave `downvote`'s array options empty `[]` if you wish to not use the downvote logic.